ScreebApp/sdk-flutter-demo/README.md

 But you'll probably need to communicate with it and send tracking information, declaring user's properties or set user's identity.

-To access these commands of the `Screeb.kt` class, we need to configure a `MethodChannel` to configure the interface between flutter code and Android specific functions.
+To access these commands of the `Screeb.kt` class, we need to create a `MethodChannel` to configure the interface between flutter code and Android specific functions.

 In `MainActivity.kt` a MethodChannel with name "screeb/commands" is configured to call Screeb functions